PlugFox/foxic/DEPLOYMENT.md

-# Firebase Deployment Guide
+# Deployment Guide

-This guide covers how to deploy your Foxic application to Firebase Hosting both manually and automatically.
+This guide covers how to deploy your Foxic application to Firebase Hosting and GitHub Pages both manually and automatically.

 ## Prerequisites

+### For Firebase Hosting
 1. **Firebase Project**: Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. **Firebase CLI**: Install globally with `npm install -g firebase-tools`

+### For GitHub Pages
+1. **GitHub Repository**: Repository with Pages enabled
+2. **GitHub Actions**: Enabled in repository settings

+### Common Requirements
-3. **GitHub Secrets**: Configure repository secrets for automatic deployment
+- **GitHub Secrets**: Configure repository secrets for deployment

 ## Initial Setup